davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

 description: How to set up a SyntaxNet HTTP endpoint for any language, and how to submit text to be tagged through Python, this post shows an example for Portuguese, but can easily be adapted to any other supported language.
 ---

-In a [previous post](../../../../../blog/2017/03/25/syntaxnet/) I explained how load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the standard output.
-Although useful this is does not scale when one wants to process thousands of sentences, but finally I've found a Docker image to setup SyntaxNet as a web-service.
+In a [previous post](../../../../../blog/2017/03/25/syntaxnet/) I explained how to load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the standard output.
+Although useful this does not scale when one wants to process thousands of sentences, but finally, I've found a Docker image to set up SyntaxNet as a web-service.

 It turns out this is simple and straightforward using a Docker image.
 Here are the steps on how to do it, and setting up for Portuguese:

 #### 1. __Install Docker__

 The first thing is to install Docker, the easiest way is to follow a tutorial.
-I've found a simple and straight forward [tutorial for Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).
+I've found a simple and straightforward [tutorial for Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).

 #### 2. __Install SyntaxNet-API Docker Image__

-The next step is to install a [Docker image](https://github.com/askplatypus/syntaxnet-api) which already contains Tensorflow together with SyntaxNet and providing an API interface exposing the model via a web interface.
+The next step is to install a [Docker image](https://github.com/askplatypus/syntaxnet-api) which already contains Tensorflow together with SyntaxNet and provides an API interface exposing the model via a web interface.

 ~~~~
 git clone https://github.com/askplatypus/syntaxnet-api